ABTestDataCamp/intro-to-machine-learning/chapter3.md

 Which of the following types of questions might you try to answer with a Random Forests model?

 *** =instructions

-- Is there a direct relationship between money and happiness?
+-Is there a direct relationship between money and happiness?
-- What is a new customer to an online store likely to purchase?
+-What is a new customer to an online site likely to purchase?

 *** =hint
 - Random forests are useful for non-linear questions.